Ask a workers compensation law question, get an answer ASAP!

 (a) The following persons are entitled to death benefits as if they are solely and wholly dependent for support upon a deceased employee:

-1. A wife upon a husband with whom she is living at the time of his death.
+1. A married person upon his or her spouse with whom he or she is living at the time of the spouse’s death.

 2m.
 A domestic partner under ch.
 770 upon his or her partner with whom he or she is living at the time of the partner’s death.